-Costume designer Keith Madden discusses working with the script and the actors, his collaboration with production designer Suzie Davis, and how the clothing of the characters can help make period-specific concerns more palatable to modern audiences.
+Costume designer Keith Madden discusses working with the script and the actors to design the costumes for On Chesil Beach, his collaboration with production designer Suzie Davis, and how the clothing of the characters can help make period-specific concerns more palatable to modern audiences.
 This is the fifth article in our Special Issue on On Chesil Beach.

 Keith Madden’s costume designs in On Chesil Beach, a period film set largely in the ‘60s, tell us so much about the expectations of class, tradition, gender, and sexuality under which newly married couple Florence (Saoirse Ronan) and Edward (Billy Howle) live.
 For Madden, a pretty dress is not there simply to look pretty; it’s a window into the self-expression of our protagonist.